Diocese of Saint Clement at Saratov

-The Diocese of Saint Clement at Saratov (Dioecesis Saratoviensis Sancti Clementis) is a Latin Church ecclesiastical territory or diocese in Russia.
+The Diocese of Saint Clement at Saratov (Dioecesis Saratoviensis Sancti Clementis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Russia.
 The diocese's episcopal see is located in the city of Saratov.
 The Diocese of Saint Clement at Saratov is a suffragan diocese in the ecclesiastical province of the metropolitan Mother of God at Moscow.